ZeroAlvein/Gdevelop-Extensions/AutoTile/README.md

 A - we make our pattern on center tile that will repeat all over other tiles
 B - then we copy that tile into all 8 adjacent tiles
-C - and we create frame (think like wall edges) in case of bricks its easy to think of it as dugeon walls, where wood planks for bridge is a bit tricky
+C - and we create frame (think like wall edges) for bricks its easy to think of it as dugeon walls, wood planks for bridge are a bit tricky
 D - finally we 1st copy/paste B onto D then C onto D and we get nice 9 tiles shape
 E - using method from section 1.2 we reduce our tileset